maximest-pierre/RingZer0-CTF-WriteUp/Javascript/Challenge 30/challenge 30.md

 <H1> Challenge 30: Hashing is more secure? </H1>
-<p>The main task for this challenge is to find the password hidden inside the javascript.
+<p>The main task for this challenge is to find the password hidden inside the JavaScript.
 As the name mentions, we are going to find the password inside of a hash.</p>
 1. First step is to view the source.

 2. Is to find the authentication script